pluralsight/guides/how-to-publish-our-calculator-application-to-the-apple-s-app-store-and-google-s-play-store/article.md

 Once you submit for the review, you'll have to wait for the review process again.
 It's pivotal to note that if your changes aren't too big you could use [Ionic Deploy](http://blog.ionic.io/announcing-ionic-deploy-alpha-update-your-app-without-waiting/) to update your application without going through the review process, but more about this in the future tutorials.

 # Conclusion
-In this tutorial, we showed you how to prepare the application for the Apple's App Store and Google's Play Store and finally how to publish the application to both stores.
-Also, we created a small landing page for our application with the basic information and download instructions (links to the application in both stores).
+In this tutorial, we showed you how to prepare the application for the Apple's App Store and Google's Play Store, how to create the listings and finally how to publish the application to both stores.

 If you have any questions about this tutorial, please read the following help guides.
 Of course, I encourage you to ask a question in the comments so that anyone else who may have a similar question or doubt, learns something too.